 Health Outcomes to be Measured:

-Prevalence and incidence of primary care consultations for musculoskeletal disorders per 10,000 persons in the registered population.
+Prevalence and incidence of primary care consultations for RMD-related conditions per 10,000 persons in the registered population.

-Prevalence and incidence of analgesic prescribing (paracetamol, NSAIDs (non-steroidal anti-inflammatory drugs), opioids, amitriptyline, gabapentinoid and duloxetine) per 10,000 registered population and per 10,000 population with an associated musculoskeletal-related consultation.
+Prevalence and incidence of analgesic prescribing (paracetamol, NSAIDs (non-steroidal anti-inflammatory drugs), opioids, amitriptyline, gabapentinoid and duloxetine) per 10,000 registered population and per 10,000 population with an associated RMD-related consultation.

-All of these outcomes will be measured before throughout the pandemic period.
+All of these outcomes will be measured before, during, and after the pandemic period.